 CAE provides a wide range of interactive courses that use a combination of approaches, including lectures, video clips, large and small group discussion, and hands-on group activities.
 CAE instructors are highly experienced former GAO senior managers and executives that have directed audit teams and managed the design and implementation of complex audits using a variety of methodological approaches.
 They have expertise in a wide range of topics including education, defense, international affairs, financial management, information technology, transportation and physical infrastructure, procurement, and internal control and government auditing standards.
 We provide a certificate of completion at the end of each course.

 The following courses are available through our Open Enrollment registration system as well as through our group-based and customized training.
 The courses are offered virtually unless otherwise specified.
 Any of these courses can also be arranged on an in-person basis for organizations that desire dedicated/customized training for their staff.

-Understanding Changes in the 2018 Generally Accepted Government Auditing Standards (Yellow Book), for Performance Audits
+Understanding and Using Generally Accepted Government Auditing Standards (Yellow Book)